-Make sure the valve is in the 'off' position, then screw it into the saddle by hand - you'll feel it cut into the pipe as you do so.
-Keep turning the valve until it's fully home and its body is at right-angles to the pipe - this will let you turn it on and off easily.
+Make sure the valve is in the ‘off’ position, then screw it into the saddle by hand – you’ll feel it cut into the pipe as you do so.
+Keep turning the valve until its body is at right-angles to the pipe – this will let you turn it on and off easily.

 Secure the valve by tightening its retaining locknut with a spanner or wrench, so that the valve doesn’t move.

-Attach the supply hose to the valve by screwing its cap nut on to the threaded outlet.
-Try to make sure it's tight.
+Attach the supply hose to the valve by screwing its cap nut onto the threaded outlet making sure it’s tight.

 Plumbing-in your washing machine and dishwasher

-Usually, a washing machine has nearby hot and cold water pipes extended via T-fittings to reach its supply hoses.
+Usually, a washing machine has hot and cold water pipes extended with T-fittings to reach its supply hoses.
 Mini stop valves allow you to isolate the machine without having to cut off the water supply.
 Hook the waste hose into a standpipe with a P-trap.

 A dishwasher normally just has a cold water supply.
 The mini stop valve that connects the supply pipe to the machine’s hose lets you isolate the machine without turning off your water.
 Connect the waste hose to a washing machine trap beneath the sink or use a standpipe with a P-trap.